Skip to content

 Department Scholarships

 Once admitted to the Department, students are eligible to apply for our annual Department Scholarships.
 Eligibility for these awards varies, but a majority are need-based scholarships, so a FAFSA or Financial Need Assessment Form for Non- Citizen/Permanent Residents should be completed (form provided when Call for Applications is announced).
-Students apply for these scholarships during winter quarter and funds are dispersed the following autumn quarter.
+In April of each year, current students are eligible to apply for Departmental Scholarships.
+There are between 20-25 scholarships each year to award.
+Eligibility to apply for these in spring of your first year in the program and each year of enrollment after.

 Last year’s list of scholarships can be found here.